 Healthcare will be tackling two main challenges in the coming years:

 - Employee shortages due to an ageing workforce and retention issues.

-- Upskilling workers with digital and technological capabilities to cater for telehealth, AI and robotics as emerging industry norms.
+- Upskilling workers with digital and technological capabilities to cater for telehealth, AI, and robotics as emerging industry norms.

-PwC predicts that future healthcare workers will find themselves in a workplace vastly different to the one we see now.
+PwC predicts that future healthcare workers will find themselves in a workplace vastly different from the one we see now.
 They will need to find a balance between using technologies like robotics and AI and providing the crucial ‘human touch’ patients need.

 The healthcare workers of the future will need: